WillBrock/volcano-table/README.md

 `label` specifies the title to be displayed in the table header.

 Below is a list of all the available options for fields:
- * ley : Defines the field in the collection.
+ * key : Defines the field in the collection.
- * label : Displays in the header of the table
+ * label : Displays in the header of the table.
  * input : Specifies that the field will be editable with an input. `text`, `select`, `checkbox`, `textarea`
- * required :
+ * required : Specifies that the field is required.
- * fn :
+ * fn : Defines a function.
+The first parameter is the current value of the `key` and the second parameter is the current record.
+ * input_attributes : Object of different attributes to apply to an input.